kjeom/klaytn-open-sdk/UserGuide.md

 [OpenAPI Generator · Generate clients, servers, and documentation from OpenAPI 2.0/3.x documents](https://openapi-generator.tech/docs/generators)

 -generatorName
-    - kotlin : It is a generator for kotlin client provided by default in OpenAPI generator.
+     - kotlin : default generator provided by OpenAPI generator for kotlin client
-    - caver-kotlin: The generator name of KlaytnKotlinClientCodegen customized in codegen.
+     - caver-kotlin: the generator of KlaytnKotlinClientCodegen customized in codegen -outputDir
--outputDir
-    - This is a directory where APIs and models that are automatically created through the generator are created.
+     - directories where APIs and models are automatically created through the generator -inputSpec
--inputSpec
      - File defining OpenApi specification
-    - Use site/klaytn-openapi.yaml file
+     - Use `site/klaytn-openapi.yaml` file
 -templateDir
-    - mustache template file to add/change custom
+     - mustache template file for customizing

 ### template

-Use the [mustache](https://mustache.github.io/mustache.5.html) template.
-It seems that it will be changed to [Handlebars](https://handlebarsjs.com/) in the future.
+Use [mustache](https://mustache.github.io/mustache.5.html) template.
+It may change to [Handlebars](https://handlebarsjs.com/) someday.

 For each language, the mustache template provided by the OpenAPI generator is used.